National Black HIV/AIDS Awareness Day, Feb. 7

 The Southern Nevada Health District’s Office of HIV/AIDS/STDs is located inside Annex A at the health district’s main public health center, 625 Shadow Lane.
 Services include confidential testing, counseling, case management and referrals.
 The health district offers several HIV test options, some with same-day results.
 In addition, testing is available at several locations throughout the community.

-The health district and its partners will offer free testing at the following locations:
+The health district and its partners will offer confidential testing at the following locations:

 8 a.m. – 4:30 p.m.